 There are also a wide range of spinal disorders that can lead to lower back pain.
-Herniated discs, spondylolisthesis (a slipped vertebra), or degenerative disc disease can easily produce low back pain (aka lumbago), and these conditions are all too common in individuals as we age.
+Herniated discs, spondylolisthesis (a slipped vertebra), sacroiliac joint pain, or degenerative disc disease can easily produce low back pain (aka lumbago), and these conditions are all too common in individuals as we age.
 When we are young, our intervertebral discs contain a gel-like fluid that permits each disc to be elastic.
 As we age, our discs lose their moisture content, becoming inflexible and more vulnerable to injuries such as disc herniation or spondylolisthesis.

 Not sure what’s causing your lower back pain?
 Our team of diagnostic experts specializes in both common and obscure conditions of the spine.
 With over 60 years of combined experience, our orthopedic surgeons will accurately diagnose your pain and devise a personalized treatment plan that best suits your needs and active lifestyle.

 Symptoms of Lower Back Pain